 6. Set up filters and aliases

 Filters are automation rules that redirect your email to correct folders as they hit your inbox.
 They save you the effort of sorting out the messages manually.

 For example, you could create rules based on the sender address, the subject line, words included in the body text, size, date, and so forth.
-A guide for setting up filters in Gmail can be found here.
+To learn more check out this guide for setting up filters in Gmail.